 Much of that happened at Auschwitz, not far from Krakow.
 Along with Jews, many other nationalities and minorities suffered the same terrible fate.
 Traveling here by train or bus is easy, but the tour around the place might not be so easy emotionally.
 It’s a truly heart-wrenching experience.

-There are a ton of different tour options varying in length of visit and combined with other nearby attraction, view all Auschwitz tours here.
-We personally think it was great visiting on our own that way we could go at own pace.
+There are a ton of different tour options varying in length of visit and combined with other nearby attractions, view all Auschwitz tours here.
+We personally think it was great visiting on our own that way we could go at our own pace.

 6. Oskar Schindler’s Factory

 In the horrific time for the Jewish population of Poland Nazi occupation during World War II, there is one story that shows humanity was not totally dead.
 Immortalized in Steven Spielberg’s movie Schindler’s List, Oskar Schindler worked collecting information for the Nazi intelligence service while secretly saving Jewish lives by employing them in the factories that he acquired.
 By the end of the war, he had saved 1,200 and had spent most of his money on bribing Nazi officials as well as securing supplies for the Jews working for him.

 One of those is an enamelware factory in Krakow.
 Today that very same factory is an impressive interactive museum and a moving testament that tells the story of the city’s history from 1939 to 1945.
 Across the street on the former site of the workshops is a recently constructed neomodern building, home to the Museum of Contemporary Art in Kraków (MOCAK).

 7. Eat Pierogies